michaelcoyote/michaelcoyote.github.io/_posts/2015-10-12-playing-with-prose.md

 ## Playing around with Prose.io

-This post is a test of a new program for me.
 I'm playing around with a new web based editor for GitHub Pages called [Prose.io](http://prose.io/).
-The idea of prose is to allow access to my posts via the GitHub API and use the prose.ip editor to create and edit posts directly from the web without having to edit posts locally on a stand alone computer.
+The idea of Prose is to allow access to my posts via the GitHub API and use the prose.ip editor to create and edit posts directly from the web without having to edit posts locally on a stand alone computer.

 This post is just some initial impressions of prose.io written as I think of them.